DanieleSetti/Multi-DBMS-Infrastructure-for-Inventory-Management-System/README.md

 ## 🛡️ Host Machine Cannot Connect (By Design)

-Your host PC cannot access the database VM directly.
+Host PC cannot access the database VM directly.
 This is expected — the firewall only allows access from **VM1 (192.168.56.10)**, the Ansible control node.

 ✔️ This enforces a **bastion model**: external traffic must first connect to the Ansible host, then from there to internal VMs (e.g. via SSH or DB client).